 If your loved one simply refuses to let you help at all, they are likely feeling embarrassed about their declining health or increasing needs.
 They may also not want you to take on that burden.

 Speak candidly with your loved one so you can find ways they will let you help.
 It can also be helpful to get your loved one’s physician and counselor involved in the conversation.
 In many cases, your loved one may accept help from others more easily than from you, so begin to look at home care or senior living solutions that will provide the help they need.

 Extreme Frugality or Overspending

 It is common for older adults to worry about outliving their money, especially when they are on a fixed income.
-Unfortunately, this anxiety can sometimes lead to dangerous behaviors such as refusing to turn on the air conditioning or skipping certain medications.
+Unfortunately, this anxiety can sometimes lead to dangerous behaviors such as refusing to turn on the air conditioning or not filling certain medication prescriptions.

 Work with your loved one and their financial advisor to develop an “essentials” budget that includes items that keep them safe.
 If you feel that your loved one is making poor financial decisions because of dementia, get their physician involved.

 When it comes to learning what to do with an aging parent, turning to experts can often be the best first step.
 Senior living communities, for example, are staffed with team members who have worked with older adults and their families for many years.
 These team members are there to educate you about senior health topics, offer communication tips, and provide outstanding care for your loved one as they need it.

 Ready to learn more?
 Download our free resource, “The Journey to Senior Living: A Step-By-Step Guide for Families,” to begin learning more about senior living and how it might be the solution to providing your aging parent with the support they need without compromising their independence.